 Learn More About Skin Cancer Prevention and Treatment

 Skin cancer affects millions of people every year.
 To help you combat this serious skin condition, we have provided answers to frequently asked questions (FAQs) about skin cancer.
 If you would like to learn more, schedule a consultation, or discuss your concerns with Dr. Ebrahim, please contact our practice.
-We offer complimentary initial appointments so you can get the help you need most.

 What are the most common types of skin cancer?